Home » Course » Desserts

 • I get both the crumbly (from the crumb top) and flaky textures (from pie crust).

-• More foolproof compared to apple pie.
+• More foolproof compared to regular apple pie.
 The top layer of crust in the apple pie is always the trickiest part to perfect, but crumbles are pretty easy to make and bake.

 • I love crumbles and get to sneak it in!
 Lots of crumble recipes in my life: Easy Apple Crisp, Blueberry Crumb Bars, Mango Crumble Bar etc among others.
 It is crumbly (pun intended), sweet and gives a nice gritty texture.